indoor ferns

 Boston Fern (Nephrolepis exaltata)

-The Boston Fern is one of the most common varieties you will see indoors.
+The Boston Fern is one of the most common fern varieties you will see indoors.
 Its light green and delicate fronds are the classic shape and size for fern foliage.
 In addition, these plants are popular as houseplants because they are one of the easiest species to take care of.

 We especially enjoy Boston Ferns in hanging containers where their beautiful fronds can grow long and cascade downwards.